 3. Develop a Strategy to Improve Your Selling Process

 Depending on your problem areas, you may need to develop a strategy that helps improve your selling process.
-For instance, if you are unable to attract many leads, you may not be getting enough referrals from your existing customers.
+For instance, if your team is struggling to get in touch with clients, you could implement a WhatsApp or email strategy to send targeted messages that can help you build credibility.

-Leverage data to create an effective strategy.
-Gather data regarding your processes, KPIs, customer behaviour, and target audience research.
+You can even leverage data that is readily available with you to create an effective strategy.
+Gather data on the efficiency of your processes, KPIs, customer behaviour, and do a thorough target audience research.

 You will also need to know a few things about your customers, such as how they find you and what makes them convert.